Intellectual Property Policy

 The Institute's Intellectual Property Policy, concerning inventions, copyright, and computer software, applies to students as well as to faculty and staff.
 Adherence thereto is a condition of continued enrollment at the Institute.

 All full or part-time faculty and staff shall, as a condition of employment with the Institute, execute an agreement, assigning all rights, title, and interest, to the extent prescribed in this policy, in any Intellectual Property to the Georgia Tech Research Corporation.

 Students shall be required to execute an agreement:

-- When working on a research project funded by an entity other than GIT, the Georgia Tech Foundation, or the Board of Regents;
+- When working on a research project funded by an entity other than Georgia Institute of Technology, the Georgia Tech Foundation, or the Board of Regents;

 - When required by the Office of the Provost.
 Such requirement may be recommended by a faculty member who has students working in faculty-directed research.